Text Modifiers vs Menu Item Modifiers

 12. Because the banana Menu Item Modifier is coming from a Menu Category that applies the state tax to all of its items, TouchBistro now properly taxes the $1 upcharge at the state rate of 10%.
 You’ll notice too because we hid the Grocery Store Mod menu category, it will not be visible to server on the Order screen’s menu.

-Chapter 8.
 Setting Modifiers to Deduct from Inventory

 As we noted at the start of this guide, Text Modifiers do not deduct from inventory (either the simplified inventory count or the detailed ingredient inventory system).
-If you use Menu Item Modifiers, if the menu item is set to track inventory, when you add the item as a modifier will deduct from inventory.
+If you use Menu Item Modifiers, if the menu item is set to track inventory when you add the item as a modifier will deduct from inventory.

 In our ice cream example, the banana menu item is inventoried.
 Each time a banana is purchased at the cash as an impulse buy item or added as a Menu Item Modifier to an ice cream dish, one banana will be deducted from inventory.

-At the start of this guide we suggested modifiers like dressing might be better programmed as Text Modifiers.
+Modifiers like dressing might be better programmed as Text Modifiers.
 However, you may want to keep track of your salad dressing use.
 To do this, we’ll create a hidden Salad Dressing Menu Category (similar to the one we set up for grocery items we wanted to tax when used as modifiers) and then add the dressings as Menu Item that will never actually be visible on the front end.

-Section 1.
 Set Up Your Modifier Items in Inventory

 1. First, set up your dressing inventory.
 Admin | Admin Settings | Menu | Ingredients.